 The interest rate includes the loan APR and the origination fee.

 In addition, you may be levied a fee of $25 to $54 if your loan repayment bounces.
 This is also referred to as a Non-Sufficient Fund Fee (NSF).

 Is a Borrowell Loan Safe?

-Borrowell is a legitimate company and it utilizes bank level security i.e. 256-bit encryption to secure your account.
+Borrowell is a legitimate company that utilizes bank-level security, i.e. 256-bit encryption, to secure your account.

 Lastly, Borrowell has an A+ rating with the Better Business Bureau.

 There are benefits and downsides to taking a Borrowell loan.
 The benefits include:

 - Fast approval in as little as two days if you meet the basic requirements.

 - No prepayment penalties, and you can choose to make additional lump sum payments at any time.